pcampeti/CMBSCAT/README.md

 # Map-based emulator for CMB systematics with scattering covariances

 `cmbscat` is a pip-installable python package that can synthesize new full-sky map samples (*emulations*) on the HEALPix sphere which are both visually and statistically similar to the ones found in an (eventually small) dataset of simulations.
-This *emulator* is described in detail in the accompanying paper [**Campeti, Delouis, Pagano, Allys, Lattanzi & Gerbino, 2025**](arxiv.org).
+This *emulator* is described in detail in the accompanying paper [arxiv:2503.11643](https://arxiv.org/abs/2503.11643).

 `cmbscat` relies heavily on the [`HealpixML`](https://github.com/jmdelouis/HealpixML) library for efficient scattering covariance computation on the HEALPix sphere.